 You will need to be prepared to spend time training your Lhasa Apso, as well as grooming his long coat. and giving him plenty of exercise every day.

 The Chow-Chow is a large dog that looks like a big, cuddly teddy bear!
 These dogs are noted for having a super-thick, fluffy double-coat, and a blue tongue!
 You’ll need to have plenty of time to set aside for grooming your dog if you take on one of these pups.

-The Chow-Chow needs plenty of exercise every day and can be resistant to training too, so it is best suited to a home with plenty of dog-owning experience.
+The Chow-Chow needs plenty of exercise every day.
+They can be resistant to training too, so they are best suited to a home with plenty of dog-owning experience.